Bikini Countdown: 25 Ways to Get Ready for Swimsuit Season

 Toning Timesaver: Squats

 For the butt and thighs, Peeke recommends squats.
 A simple way to do these is to squat against a wall or an exercise ball, into an invisible chair.
-Keep your feet hip-width apart, and squeeze your abs to avoid arching your back.
+Keep your feet hip-width apart, knees over your ankles, and squeeze your abs to avoid arching your back.
 As you become stronger, you can hold dumbbells to increase the intensity.
-Aim for 3 sets of 6-12 repetitions.
+Aim for 3 sets of 8-12 repetitions.

 Note: If any exercise doesn't feel right, stop and check with a fitness pro.
 Depending on your condition, some exercises may not be recommended.